 - Their breathing problems have gotten better or their breathing is back to usual.

-- They have a negative COVID-19 test at least 10 days after their first positive test or it has been at least 4 weeks since their first positive COVID-19 test.
+- They have a negative COVID-19 test 10 or more days after their first positive test or it has been 4 or more weeks since their first positive COVID-19 test.

-- If the patient has COVID-19 but doesn’t have any symptoms, keep following these instructions until:
+- If the patient has COVID-19 but doesn’t have symptoms, keep following these instructions until:

-- They have a negative COVID-19 test at least 10 days after their first positive test or it has been at least 4 weeks since their first positive COVID-19 test (and they haven’t developed symptoms).
+- They have a negative COVID-19 test 10 or more days after their first positive test or it has been 4 or more weeks since their first positive COVID-19 test (and they haven’t developed symptoms).

 If any of the symptoms the patient had when they first got sick come back, start following these instructions again right away and call their healthcare provider.